 Fortunately, if you know who your customers are, where they hang out, and how to engage them, you already have your answer.
 The content you want to imitate is the highest performing content in the places on the web where your customers hang out.

-Wilson: What are your thoughts on guest blogging in 2016?
+Us: What are your thoughts on guest blogging in 2016?

 Hiten: Guest blogging can be particularly useful you want to reach specific audiences who might be outside of your current audience.
 It takes a lot of hard work, but it can help you build a strong brand.

-Wilson: Lastly, what do you think about the value of NPS?
+Us: Lastly, what do you think about the value of NPS?
 Is it enough for customer feedback?

 Hiten: I like NPS to measure customer satisfaction and improvements in the score over time.
 It’s also nice that there are a ton of benchmarks available for NPS.
 There isn’t a single source of customer feedback that I would use exclusively.
 I like to use every method available to me in order to get a holistic view on what customers are thinking.